Testing turbulent closure models with convection simulations: Results

-\paragraph{Least squares fit} By inserting the parameters ($\alpha g$, $\Omega_0$, $G_0$) used in the DNS runs together with their statistically stationary results for $\meanRR$, $\meanFF$ and $\meanQ$ into the stationary version of the closure equations \eqref{eq:zdclo}, a generally overdetermined system of linear equations for the $C_{1,2,6,7}$ (ten equations vs. four variables) of the form
+One can ask, whether any set of closure parameters $C_{1,2,6,7}$ could be found so that the stationary results from the closure model reproduce exactly the results from a statistically stationary stage of a corresponding DNS run.
+A straightforward way to check this is to insert the parameters ($\alpha g$, $\Omega_0$, $G_0$) used in the DNS together with their (temporally averaged) results for $\meanRR$, $\meanFF$ and $\meanQ$ into the time-independent version of the system \eqref{eq:zdclo}.
+Treating the $\{C_i\}$ as unknown variables, a generally overdetermined system of linear equations for them (ten equations vs. four variables) of the form

 is obtained where $\ve{c}=(C_1,C_2,C_6,C_7)$.
-The matrix $\ve{N}$ can be derived from the closure terms and the vector $\ve{L}$ contains all remaining terms, such as the Coriolis and buoyancy terms, see Eqs.~\eqref{eq:zdclo}.
-At the pole, however, the system \eqref{eq:lsprin} is no longer overdetermined and $\ve{c}$ can be determined unambigously as demonstrated in Appendix~\ref{app:eq0}.
+The matrix $\ve{N}$ is derived from the closure terms and the vector $\ve{L}$ contains all remaining terms, such as the Coriolis and buoyancy terms, see Eqs.~\eqref{eq:zdclo}.
+Because of the overdetermination one can in general not expect to find any set of coefficients $\{C_i\}$ with which the closure reproduces all the modeled quantities perfectly.
+At the pole, however, there are only four linearly independent equations in the system \eqref{eq:lsprin}, making it unambiguously solvable.
+The solution is given explicitly in Appendix~\ref{app:eq0}.
 At all other latitudes this system can be solved only approximately using the standard linear least squares method, that is, solving the regular system $\ve{N}^{\rm T}\ve{N}\ve{c} = \ve{N}^{\rm T}\ve{L}$, where the superscript ``T" denotes transposition.
-The results from this procedure are shown in Fig.~ \ref{lspar} as functions of Taylor number and colatitude.
-As an indicator of the quality of the solution, we also calculated the residual norm \EQ {\rm Res}_{\ve{L}} = ||\ve{N}\ve{c}_{\rm ls}-\ve{L}||, \EE where the subscript ``ls" refers to the least-squares solution and $||\!\cdot\!||$ denotes the Euclidian norm, see Fig.~\ref{lspar}.
-Another way to quantify the quality of the obtained closure model consists in calculating the difference in the stationary solutions for $\ve{X}=(\meanR_{xx}, \ldots, \meanR_{zz}, \meanF_x, \meanF_y, \meanF_z, \meanQ )$ from the closure model \eqref{eq:zdclo} with $\ve{c}=\ve{c}_{\rm ls}$ and from the corresponding temporally averaged results of the DNS run, that is, calculating the residual \EQ {\rm Res}_{\ve{X}} = ||\ve{X}_{\rm closure}-\ve{X}_{\rm\!DNS}||. \EE This quantity is also shown in Fig.~\ref{lspar} together with the left hand side of the realizability condition
+The results for $\ve{c}$ are shown in Fig.~ \ref{lspar} as functions of the Taylor number and colatitude.
+As a test of the consistency of the Eq.~ \eqref{eq:lsprin} we calculated the residual norm \EQ {\rm Res}_{\ve{L}} = ||\ve{N}\ve{c}_{\rm ls}-\ve{L}||, \EE where the subscript ``ls" refers to the least-squares solution and $||\!\cdot\!||$ denotes the Euclidian norm, see Fig.~\ref{lspar}.
+The quality of the obtained solution can also be measured by calculating the difference in the stationary solutions for $\ve{X}=(\meanR_{xx}, \ldots, \meanR_{zz}, \meanF_x, \meanF_y, \meanF_z, \meanQ )$ from the closure model \eqref{eq:zdclo} with $\ve{c}=\ve{c}_{\rm ls}$ and from the corresponding temporally averaged results of the DNS run, that is, by calculating the residual \EQ {\rm Res}_{\ve{X}} = ||\ve{X}_{\rm closure}-\ve{X}_{\rm\!DNS}||. \EE This quantity is also shown in Fig.~\ref{lspar} together with the left hand sides of the realizability condition